theSTremblay/GPT-Image-Scraper/README.md

 * Try Running from an IDE at first
 * Be aware of the two Inputs at the start of the program one in the terminal and the other in the tkinter popup- after that it should be automated and download the image to webscrapings

+## Considerations

+* This code leverage OpenAI's API - a paid platform
+* OpenAI's account and pricing models can be found here: https://openai.com/pricing

 ## More-to-Come